lacanoid/datalink/ROADMAP.md

 - ✔︎ trigger on `dl_new_files` to check that files don't exist
 - ✔︎ files with ON UNLINK DELETE don't get deleted if they have not been linked first
 - `substr()` et al should throw a warning/error when file not found
+- handle datalinks in temporary tables (now they don't get unlinked when table is dropped)

 Maybe
 =====